 Organized like Tupperware parties, these gatherings are typically arranged by friends or neighbors who meet to socialize and sell gold in a home setting.
 While they’re convenient, you may not get a very good deal if you sell your gold at one of these.

-There’s a couple of reasons why.
+There are a couple of reasons why.
 First, there are extra middlemen who need to get a cut.
-The company who organized the party and the host will both take their share.
+The company that organized the party and the host will both take their share.
 The other problem is that at parties like these, gold is often weighed together.

 There is no consideration given to karat value, and payment is usually made at the lowest karat value rate.
 If you must go this way, separate your gold jewelry by karat in advance and don’t accept the mixed bag terms.